tasket/Qubes-vpn-support/README.md

 ### Basic concepts

 * The VPN VM is generally trusted.
 It is assumed its other programs won't try to impersonate openvpn (send data via port 1194), for example.
-* Everything outside the VPN VM and VPN server is essentially untrusted (from the VPN client's point of view): This means the sys-net, local router, ISP and downstream VMs are potential threats.
+* Everything outside the VPN VM and VPN server is essentially untrusted (from the VPN client's point of view): This means the sys-net, local router or Wifi access point, ISP and downstream VMs are potential threats.
 (This doesn't affect the users POV of whether individual appVMs or sites are trusted.)
 * Everything that is downstream from VPN VM communicates through the VPN tunnel only.
 * The purpose of the programs in the VPN VM is to support the creation of the VPN link.
 Their net access is either null or clearnet only; they should not send packets through the VPN tunnel and potentially get published.
 * Configuration of the VPN client details (server address, protocols, etc) should be downloaded from the VPN provider's support page; the user can simply drop the config file into the /rw/config/vpn folder and rename it.

 ### Releases
-v1.4 beta5, June 2018
+v1.4 rc1, July 2018

 v1.3 beta, July 2017